HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 **It is recommanded to install all available updates on macOS Mojave and later, and then apply the patches, otherwise you will have to re-apply the patches after each update.**

-The macOS installation will be chronological.
+The macOS installation will be chronological as follows:

 <details>
 <summary><strong>Mac OS X Tiger (10.4.10)</strong></summary>

 </br>

-Installation of Mac OS X Tiger 10.4.10 is a bit trickier, we will need a [custom kernel](Custom%20Kernel/mach_kernel) in order to boot.
+Installing Mac OS X Tiger 10.4.10 is a little trickier, we will need a [custom kernel](Custom%20Kernel/mach_kernel) to boot.

-You will find bellow the steps on how to proceed.
+You will find the steps below on how to proceed.

 **References:**